mundobien2025/fastapi-basekit/README.md

 app.add_api_route("/items", controller.create, methods=["POST"])
 ```

-This snippet shows how to inherit the base classes and expose a basic CRUD in FastAPI.
+This snippet shows how to inherit the base classes and expose a basic CRUD in FastAPI using Beanie.

 ## Advanced Example